jpjpjp/sms-notifier/readme.md

 The server relies on three external services that must be set up and configured before it will work.<br>
 <br> 1) **Tropo cPaaS** (Communication Platform as a Service).
 <br> This service provides the phone numbers and does the actual text messaging.
-Prior to running the application, a Tropo account should be created at www.tropo.com.
+Developers who do not have a Tropo account should see [Using Twilio instead of Tropo](#replacing-tropo-with-twilio) <br>Prior to running the application, a Tropo account should have been created at www.tropo.com.
 Add a payment method, and contact support to have outbound privileges enabled.
 <br> Once an account is available a Tropo WebAPI application must be setup and phone numbers must be configured to use our application.
 This step is automated with the <a href='./scripts/setup-tropo.js'> setup-tropo.js</a> script.
 Run the script as follows in a command shell from the project directory:

     npm install